Sustainability

 • Complete audit trails for compliance

 This approach transforms maintenance from burden into momentum.
-Each iteration produces a slightly better system, and the organization accumulates knowledge about what drives performance improvements and what causes degradation.
+Each iteration produces a slightly better system, and the organization accumulates knowledge about what drives improvements and what causes degradation.

 The Hidden Costs of Neglect